US Sports at a Glance: What You Missed That Night in the NBA, NFL, and NHL

 What you missed that night in NBA, NFL, and NHL

 Dusseldorf While most Europeans are asleep, the North American professional leagues are busy.
 What happened that night in American football, basketball and ice hockey.
-Today among other things: Victories for Draisaitl and Co. in the NHL and a Patriots bankruptcy in the NFL.
+Today among other things: defeats for clubs with German participation.

 .